 - A student is sent off campus for a specified period of time.
 Arrangements are made through the vice president of student life.
 Students are responsible to be in conversation with instructors regarding coursework and assignments.

-- Appeals must be typed, printed and submitted to the vice president of Advancement within 48 hours of notification of any decision and should include the offense committed, the disciplines assigned and complete reasons for the basis of the appeal.
-The vice president of Advancement will review the appeal request to determine if the appeal should be granted.
-If the appeal is granted, the vice president of Advancement will review all documents, interview persons involved as needed and either overturn or uphold the decision of the RD Council or SDC.
+- Appeals must be typed, printed and submitted to the vice president who is appointed to hear appeals within 48 hours of notification of any decision and should include the offense committed, the disciplines assigned and complete reasons for the basis of the appeal.
+The vice president will review the appeal request to determine if the appeal should be granted.
+If the appeal is granted, the vice president will review all documents, interview persons involved as needed and either overturn or uphold the decision of the RD Council or SDC.
 All appeal decisions are final.

 - Grounds for appeals: